 The rules for the respective hierarchically higher level certification instance also apply.
-The criticality of this extension is set to "not critical".

 7.1.2.8 "Authority Key Identifier" extension (authorityKeyIdentifier)

 In end-entity and registrar certificates, the "authority key identifier" extension contains an SHA-1 hash value as the attribute value.
 This hash value corresponds mathematically to the value of the "subject key identifier" (see Section 7.1.2.7) of the certificate from the hierarchically higher level certification instance (CA).